WalletConnect/walletconnect-docs/docs/web/providers/ethereum.md

 # Ethereum Provider

-Ethereum Provider for WalletConnect v2
+[EIP-1993](https://eips.ethereum.org/EIPS/eip-1193) compliant Provider for WalletConnect v2.
+You can use this on it's own or pass down to libraries like ethers, viem, web3js and others.

 ## Installation